daattali/daattali.github.io/test.md

 }
 ~~~

-Before continuing further, make sure this basic app works for you.
+Before continuing further, make sure this basic app works for you and that you understand every line in it - it's not difficult, but take the two minutes to go through it.
 The code for this app is also available as a [gist](https://gist.github.com/daattali/c4db11d81f3c46a7c4a5) and you can run it either by copying all the code to your RStudio or by running `runGist("c4db11d81f3c46a7c4a5")`.

 ## Local vs remote storage